mattgreenfield/music/_posts/2016-02-01-massive-attack-brighton-dome.md

 ---
 type: "gig-review"
-title: "Massive Attack – Brighton Dome – 01/02/2016"
+title: "Massive Attack at the Brighton Dome"
 artist: Massive Attack
 author: ben
 layout: post
 image: null
 excerpt: Massive Attack came to the Brighton Dome on the back of their first new material in 6 years.
 tags:
-  - Massiv Attack
+  - Massive Attack
   - Gig review
   - Indie
 ---